PhilipSCA/philanderson-co-uk/john/learning/physics.md

 Conservation of energy - energy can be transferred, stored or dissipated, but cant be created or destroyed Power - rate of doing work, rate of energy transfer - Watts Watts - joules of energy transferred per second

+### P6 - Radioactivity
+Alpha particle - 2 protons, 2 neutrons (helium nucleus) - travels 5cm in air - highly ionising(charge of +2) - stopped by paper
+Beta particle - 1 fast electron - travels 1m in air - midly ionising(charge of -1) - stopped by aluminium/metal foil
+Gamma wave - electromagnetic wave - infinite distance - low ionising, no charge - stopped by thick lead or concrete

+Radioactive decay - unstable nuclei emitting a type of radiation to become stable Alpha decay - atoms have very large nuclei - unstable - have to release alpha particles Beta decay - small atoms have too few protons compared to neutrons - unstable - have to release electrons - turns neutrons into protons
+Ionise - to charge atoms
+Activity - rate of decay - Becquerels(Bq) - short half-life means high rate of activity Irradiated - has been exposed to radiation, doesnt become radioactive Geiger counter - method to measure activity - counts Half-life - time it takes for the amount of radioactive nuclei to halve Isotope - element with same protons but different neutrons